natedey/RINRUS-oldpublic/README.md

 ```bash
 ls -lrt| grep -v slurm |awk '{print $9}'|grep -E res_atoms_|cut -c 11-12|cut -d. -f1>list; mkdir pdbs; for i in `cat list`; do mkdir model-${i}-01; cd model-${i}-01; mv ../res_atoms_${i}.dat .; python3 ~/git/RINRUS/bin/rinrus_trim_pdb.py -s A:203 -ratom res_atoms_${i}.dat -pdb ../2cht_h_ac_aligned.pdb; python3 ~/git/RINRUS/bin/pymol_scripts.py -resids 203 -pdbfilename *.pdb; cp *_h.pdb model-${i}_h.pdb; cp model-${i}_h.pdb ../pdbs/; cp res_atoms_${i}.dat ../pdbs/${i}.dat ; cd ..; done
 ```
+Be aware that while the res_atoms_#.dat model sets generated are technically unique to each other, once RINRUS generates the full trimmed QM-models, a lot of the them will no longer be unique and will be identical to others.
+So there a need to check to determine which QM-models are still unique (and not redundant)